ayamir/ayamir/README.md

 ## Who am I?

-Undergradute from Beijing University of Posts and Telecommunications.
+Undergraduate from Beijing University of Posts and Telecommunications.

 Major in software engineering.